Updated May 30, 2023

 As a marketing executive, you work on research on so many things.
-While researching you found below important contact numbers of C level executives.
-C level means CEO, CFO, COO etc… Along with the contact numbers, you copied non-printable characters also.
+While researching, you found below the important contact numbers of C-level executives.
+C level means CEO, CFO, COO, etc. Along with the contact numbers, you copied non-printable characters also.

 If you look at these telephone numbers, you cannot say the full numbers here.
-These are not special characters rather a special font name.
-All the special characters are given a font name called Wingdings.
+These are not special characters but rather a special font name.
+The font name Wingdings assigns a name to all special characters.

 For these kinds of cases, also we can apply a CLEAN function to clean our data.
 So now, let us go ahead and apply a CLEAN function to our telephone numbers.